d-lynch95/Portfolio-Project4/README.md

 #### As a website business owner
   - As a site owner I want to excite users and peak their interest
   - As a site owner I want to allow for a good user experience
   - As a site owner I want to allow the user to easily navigate the website without issues
+  - As a site owner I want to encourage users to create an account
+  - As a site owner I want to encourage users to create appointments
-- As a site owner I want to encourage users to play the game and potentially inform new users of their experience.
+  - As a site owner I want to encourage users to create an account
+  - As a site owner I want the user to have a positive experience by allowing them to edit or delete their own appointments

 #### As a new user
   - As a new user I want to navigate the page intuitively and with ease
   - As a new user I want to understand the page purpose upon first viewing
+  - As a new user I want to see company contact information
-- As a new user I want to have the instructions explained clearly on how to use the tool
+  - As a new user I want to be able to contact the company directly
+  - As a new user I want to see the company’s social media presence
-- As a new user I want to easily input my choices
+  - As a new user I want to easily create an account
-- As a new user I want to easily follow the storyline
+  - As a new user I want to easily create an appointment
+  - As a new user I want to edit or delete an appointment
-- As a new user I want to enjoy the experience and return to play the game again
+  - As a new user I want to enjoy the experience and return to make another appointment

 ## Design